digital-asset/docs.daml.com/docs/2.7.1/docs/canton/architecture/identity.rst

   previously established order.
 The message forwarder therefore ensures the absolute guaranteed in order delivery of all topology transactions, in particular in the case of temporary delivery to sequencer failure.
-  The message forwarder sends the topology transactions as instructed by the dispatcher via the sequencer to all participant nodes and domain entities.
+  The message forwarder sends the topology transactions as instructed by the dispatcher via the sequencer to all participant nodes and sync domain entities.

 * **Identity Providing Service Client** - The implementation of the IPSC listens to the stream of sequenced messages and receives the identity updates.
-The client inspects the message, validates the signatures and appends the topology transaction to the topology state.
+The client inspects the message, validates the signatures , and appends the topology transaction to the topology state.

 * **Topology Aggregation Service** - Inspect via gRPC the aggregated topology state as exposed by the IPSC internally.

-Not direct part of the transaction flow, but essential components for topology management are the following components:
+Not direct parts of the transaction flow, but essential components for topology management are the following components:

-* **Authorized/Request/Domain Topology Store** - There are several stores for topology transactions.
+* **Authorized/Request/Synchronization Domain Topology Store** - There are several stores for topology transactions.
   The authorized store is the set of topology transactions that have been added to the local topology manager.
-The domain topology store is the store of topology transactions that have been timestamped by the sequencer.
-The authorized store of a domain and the domain topology store contain the same content, except that the authorized store can hold data which has not yet been timestamped by the sequencer.
-The content of the domain topology stores on the participant (one per connected domain) is exactly the same among all participants on a domain.
-These stores are used by the synchronisation protocol.
+The sync domain topology store is the store of topology transactions that have been timestamped by the sequencer.
+The authorized store of a sync domain and the sync domain topology store contain the same content, except that the authorized store can hold data which has not yet been timestamped by the sequencer.
+The content of the sync domain topology stores on the participant (one per connected sync domain) is exactly the same among all participants on a sync domain.
+These stores are used by the synchronization protocol.

 * **Topology Manager Read Service** - The topology manager read service just serves inspection purposes in order to look deeply into the topology state.
 The read service plugs directly into a topology store